 - Affably Evil: Crazy and evil though he is, Dr. Frankenollie is pretty friendly.

-- All Men Are Perverts: Minnie first sees Monster!Mickey while she's looking for a swimsuit in a bikini.
-When she sees the face Monster!Mickey's making while she's holding up the swimsuit she considers buying, she coyly reprimands, "Not till we're on the boat!"
+- All Men Are Perverts: Minnie first sees Julius-Mickey while she's looking for a bikini in a shop.
+When she sees the face Julius-Mickey's makes while she's holding up the swimsuit she considers buying, she coyly reprimands, "Not 'till we're on the boat!"